Adrita-Khan/GRB-ML/README.md

 Gamma-ray bursts (GRBs) are the most powerful explosions in the universe, capable of being detected in multiple electromagnetic wavebands.
 They offer a potential alternative to Type Ia supernovae as cosmological standard candles due to their ability to be detected at greater redshifts.
 By studying GRBs, we can help constrain cosmological parameters such as the Hubble constant and dark energy density.

 Despite their promise, GRBs aren't perfect standard candles.
-However, empirical relations like the **Amati Relation** (relating total energy release to peak-energy in the gamma-ray spectrum) and the **Yonetoku Relation** (relating peak luminosity to peak-energy) have been proposed.
+However, empirical relations like the **Amati Relation** (relating total energy release to peak energy in the gamma-ray spectrum) and the **Yonetoku Relation** (relating peak luminosity to peak energy) have been proposed.
 These relations link observable quantities to cosmologically dependent parameters, providing a means to constrain cosmological models.

 ##### Objectives